Lesson Interfaces with the Following Subjects:

 Students’ understanding should be assessed through:

-- active participation in a small group assignment
+- active participation in a small group assignments

 - ability to provide examples or evidence to support ideas